AVsitterPlus/AVsitterPlus/AVsitterPlus/avsitterplus_link_message_reference.md

 AVP_adjuster add CAMERA line to AVP_camera.

 ### 90200
-Default integer for a BUTTON line in the AVpos notecard.
+Default integer for a BUTTON line in the AVP_Positions notecard.
 Used to rez props.
 If UUID is specified, menu is returned to that avatar.
 A second UUID can be specified to rez the prop for one avatar, but return the menu to another.

 ### 90220
 Same as 90200 but no menu is returned.